ionic-team/ionic-docs/docs/api/input-password-toggle.md

 <EncapsulationPill type="shadow" />

 The InputPasswordToggle component is a companion component to [Input](./input).
-It allows users to toggle the visibilty of text in a password input.
+It allows users to toggle the visibility of text in a password input.

 ## Basic Usage